Spain hit by deadliest floods in decades. Here’s what we know

 (CNN) — Spain is reeling from its worst flooding in decades, after a year’s worth of rain fell in just hours this week in the country’s southern and eastern regions.

+“There are dozens of missing people.
+We cannot confirm that number.
+But it is clear that as more days pass and they do not appear, the more likely it is that we will have no hope of finding them alive,” Torres added.

-Valencia, the worst-struck region, saw its heaviest rainfall in 28 years with people caught off guard and trapped in basements and lower floors of buildings.
-Vehicles abandoned in traffic were swept away by the rising water.
+Valencia saw its heaviest rainfall in 28 years with people caught off guard and trapped in basements and lower floors of buildings.

 Emergency workers are still fighting to rescue those who are trapped, with operations underway to recover bodies and clear debris.